hamaxx/unity-2d-for-xmonad/README.md

 1. Use my xmonad.hs config file from xmonad-files folder
 2. If you have problems with DBus error message, use the version in xmonad-files (Install with sudo cabal install)
-3. Open dconf-editor, go to "com -> canonical -> unity-2d -> panel " and add "xmonadlog" to applets field.
+3. Open dconf-editor, go to "com -> canonical -> unity-2d -> panel " and check the xmonadlog field or add "xmonadlog" to applets field.
 4. Restart unity-2d-panel

 ## What it looks like